 Gathered at my aunt's house, cousins who have not met in eight years share that time, while a nine-month-old Staffordshire terrier pup gently meets the household.
 My uncle's youngest grand-daughter, 10 and here from Mexico, talks in Spanish to her older cousin, recently returned from Cairo and studying Arabic.

 It is very real still, their voices, the Virginia ham biscuits and orange ambrosia, the firelight, the family reconnecting in the town where my dad was a child.
-We stopped to see the faculty house where he climbed the statue in the back garden and the quad where he hid marbles and messages at the base of the flag pole.

 Here my uncle and aunt met at a dance in their teens.
 Here he went to classes at the university where his father taught.
 And he would set out, as we did, on weekend mornings to drive the long route from the Blue Ridge to New England.